mozilla-services/pulseguardian/README.md

 PulseGuardian environment variables set.
 (FIXME: set up a full test environment from within runtests.py rather than relying on defaults.)

+Some Linux-specific notes:

-The docker daemon must always run as the root user, but you need to be able to run docker client commands without `sudo`.
+* The docker daemon must always run as the root user, but you need to be able to run docker client commands without `sudo`.
 To achieve that you can:

  * Add the docker group if it doesn't already exist:  `sudo groupadd docker`

  * Add the connected user "${USER}" to the docker group.
 Change the user name to match your preferred user:  `sudo gpasswd -a ${USER} docker`

  * Restart the Docker daemon:  `sudo service docker restart`

  * You need to log out and log back in again if you added the currently logged-in user.

 Finally, you can run tests with (from your project root folder):
 `python test/runtests.py`.